-• Year one objectives (1 September 2016 - 31 August 2017):

-Bullet (a) and (b) are still a work in progress, whilst bullet number three was achieved through putting a policy.
+Year Objectives of the planned analysis Year one: 1 September 2016 - 31 August 2017 Bullet (a) and (b) are still a work in progress, whilst bullet number three was achieved through putting a policy.
 The policy is currently under review and will be submitted to executive Committee and Council for approval.

-Year two objectives (1 September 2017 - 31 August 2018):

-Bullet (a), (b), (c), (d), and (e) are in progress and ongoing process.

-• Year three objectives (1 September 2018 - 31 August 2019):

-Bullet (a) is executed and an ongoing process of appointments is made in line with the Employment Equity Targets.
-Bullet number two, policy is still in a draft stage yet to be consulted to all the relevant stakeholders.

-Year four objectives (1 September 2019 - 31 August 2020):

-We are in a process of developing a Succession and Retention Policy, and the policy is in a draft stage.
+Year two: 1 September 2017 - 31 August 2018 Bullet (a), (b), (c), (d), and (e) are in progress and ongoing process.
+Year three: 1 September 2018 - 31 August 2019 Bullet (a) is executed and an ongoing process of appointments is made in line with the Employment Equity Targets.
+Bullet number two, policy is still in a draft stage yet to be consulted to all the relevant stakeholders Year four; 1 September 2019 - 31 August 2020 We are in a process of developing a Succession and Retention Policy, and the policy is in a draft stage.
 We are yet to consult the relevant stakeholders with respect to the aforementioned policy.

-3.12.7.
+3.10.8.
 Workforce Profile.